zachmayer/backblaze_analysis/README.md

 Some notes on survival analysis
 ===============================

-Survival analysis is a little weird, becuase you don’t observe teh full distribution of your data.
+Survival analysis is a little weird, becuase you don’t observe the full distribution of your data.
 This makes some traditional statistics impossible to calculate.